Vipinkarhana/Hardware-design-reference-for-telematics/README.md

-# Hardware-design-reference-for-telematics-devices
+# Hardware-reference-design-for-telematics-devices
-Reference for rapid development of DIY schematics with MC60 and stm32f103 with important points to consider.
+Reference circuit design for telematics devices.
+The repository contains schematic and white notes.
+Main modules and controller as MC60(GSM+GPS) and stm32f103 with important points to consider.
 The purpose of this repository is to share my learning under non-commercial and no derivative purpose to help build strong open source community and giving back to society.
 The below information is for reference purpose only.
 I am not liable for the authenticity and accuracy of the details provided here within.
 Please refer to the datasheets of individual modules/libraries.
 Below information is important points to consider while designing any schematics and board files.

 # Library Descriptions
 Below library files can be easly found via key search.